 Blood vessels are the interstate highway systems of your body.
 They carry blood from the heart to every part of your body and back again.
-The oxygen carried by the circulatory system is what keeps each cell in your body alive.
-If there is a blockage, a opening, or some other reason that blood cannot reach a cell, that cell will die.
+The oxygen carried by the circulatory system keeps each cell in your body alive.
+If there is a blockage, an opening, or some other reason that blood cannot reach a cell, that cell will die.
 This is what happens in deadly strokes and heart attacks.

 Swollen Right Iliac Artery

 May-Thurner syndrome is characterized by a swollen right iliac artery.
 The right iliac artery and the left iliac vein cross in your pelvis.
-The right iliac artery transports the oxygen rich blood to your right leg and the left iliac vein carries the blood back out of your left leg toward your heart.
+The right iliac artery transports the oxygen-rich blood to your right leg and the left iliac vein carries the blood back out of your left leg toward your heart.

 In cases of May-Thurner syndrome, the right iliac artery swells up and compresses against the left iliac vein in the pelvis.
-The exterior pressure placed on the left iliac vein, makes it harder for the blood to freely flow out of the legs.
+The exterior pressure placed on the left iliac vein makes it harder for the blood to freely flow out of the legs.
 It is similar to pinching a straw while trying to drink from it.
-You can get a small about of beverage through the reduced opening, but it takes more time and effort.
+You can get a small about of the beverage through the reduced opening, but it takes more time and effort.

-What will my Doctor do to Properly Diagnose my May-Thurner syndrome?
+What will my Doctor do to Properly Diagnose my May-Thurner Syndrome?

 In order to properly diagnose May-Thurner syndrome, your doctor will likely want to:

-- Inquire into your medical history and
+- Inquire into your medical history.

 - Ask about your symptoms.

 - Give you a complete physical exam.
 He or she will examine the area and test your general health (blood pressure, etc.)